-Using scroll effects in Muse, you can create animated effects that involve two (or more) "layers of content" that move in the browser at different speeds.
-It is a web design technique that enables you to set the speed and direction of each element.
-You can create many changes that occur based on page scroll movement, including controlling the motion, opacity, playback of a Slideshow widget, and Adobe Edge Animate content.
+Scroll effects in Adobe Muse allows you to create dynamic scrolling effects for a website.
+You can create animated effects that involve two or more layers of content that move in the browser at different speeds.
+Scroll effects is a web design technique that enables you to set the speed and direction of each element in your web page.
+You can control the motion settings of elements, change the opacity, configure the playback settings of a Slideshow widget, and work with animation content through scroll effects.

+You can apply scroll effects to almost all the elements in Adobe Muse.
+This includes background images, text, and images.
 You can apply a background fill scroll effect to any element that has a background image set for a fill.
-Examples of elements that can have background images are rectangles, image frames, and text frames.
 You can also enable scroll effects in the Browser Fill menu, if you set a background fill image to display in the browser window.
-The scroll effects work with background image fills, set to original size, scale to fit, scale to fill, or tiled.

 Scroll effects applied to background fill elements cannot be applied to objects that use certain graphic effects, such as bevel and inner glow.
 When these types of effects are applied to the selected object, the options in the Scroll section of the Fill panel are disabled.

 To apply scroll effects to an element, ensure that the element's state is set to Normal.

 Scroll effects are often used in animations because they provide an illusion of depth.
 For example, if you decrease the speed of movement from front to back, it appears that each element moves within its relative distance from the perspective of the visitor.
 A page layout may include a foreground element that moves twice as fast as a middle ground element that has a scrolling value set to 4.
 A background tiled fill behind the animated content can be set to half the speed of the middle element.
 This type of movement simulates the way our eyes experience motion, because the objects closest to our frame of reference appear to move more quickly.